 2. Set the auxiliary output port to the speaker out mode in Nureva Console

-- See <link to using auxiliary ports article> for more details
+- See our articles about using auxiliary ports for more details

 - The speaker out mode routes the speaker signal to the external speakers and disables the Nureva device’s built-in speakers